nirsky/react-native-scaling-example/README.md

 - scale(300) = 660
 - moderateScale(300) = 480

+This allows writing once, keeping stuff roughly the same size across mobile phones and still not looking massive and bulky on tablets.<br/>
 Anyways, enough talking.
 Here are the results after using scaling utils until your designer is pleased.

 StyleSheet: